 ½ teaspoon freshly ground black pepper

-1 quart vegetable, canola, or peanut oil for frying
+1 quart vegetable oil, canola oil, or peanut oil for frying

 In a large mixing bowl, combine the hot sauce, 1 teaspoon garlic salt, ½ teaspoon ground black pepper, and the buttermilk.
 Submerge the onions.